Working with Reports in the Security Awareness Training Platform

 - Initial Phish-prone Percentage – this will help you understand how vulnerable your newest employees are to a phishing attack by analyzing the average Phish-prone Percentage of their first phishing test.

-- Emails Sent – this will help you identify what phishing email templates have been sent to your users and how your users typically act when they receive that particular template.
+- Email Templates Sent Reports – this will help you identify what phishing email templates have been sent to your users and how your users typically act when they receive that particular template.
 You can also learn how many phishing test your users have received.

-- Template Failures – this will help you find out how many failures each of your phishing test templates have received and what these failures are.
+- Failures by Phishing Template – this will help you find out how many failures each of your phishing test templates have received and what these failures are.

-- Training Coverage – this will help you analyze the completion status of the courses your users have been assigned to ensure that you are building a human firewall.
+- Training Status Reports – this will help you analyze the completion status of the courses your users have been assigned to ensure that you are building a human firewall.

-- Training Status – this will allow you to review whether each of your users has or has not started training, and how much time they spend on training.
+- Training Status by Campaign – this will allow you to review whether each of your users has or has not started training, and how much time they spend on training.

-- User Listings – this will allow you to find out if your users are actively participating in their training program or what users may still need to be phished or enrolled in training.
+- Unphished and Untrained User Reports – this will allow you to find out if your users are actively participating in their training program or what users may still need to be phished or enrolled in training.

-- Overall User Counts – this will allow you to find out how many active users you have in KnowBe4 console and to review the amount of users that have been added or removed.
+- User Count and Login Reports – this will allow you to find out how many active users you have in KnowBe4 console and to review the number of users that have been added or removed.

-- User Count by Phish-prone Percentage – this allows you to discover how Phish-prone your users and user groups are on a scale of 0% to 100%.
+- Phish-prone Percentage by User Count – this allows you to discover how Phish-prone your users and user groups are on a scale of 0% to 100%.

-For more detailed information on all of the available reports in the Advanced Reporting tab, click here.
+For more detailed information on all of the available reports in the Reporting tab, click here.

 In the Report Viewer subtab, you can filter any of the above categories by date range and other parameters designed specifically for that category.
 The reports can then be downloaded as a PDF or CSV file.